YashasKumar/Air_canvas/README.md

 - **'c'**: Clear the canvas.
 - **'q'**: Save the canvas and quit.

-## Contributing

-Feel free to submit issues and enhancement requests.

 ## License

 This project is licensed under the MIT License.